A pulsar beats in the heart of SN 1987A

 sketchfab

-Analysis of X-ray data of supernova 1987A collected with NASA observatories NuSTAR and Chandra, mixed with information from a 3D MHD model of this object (Orlando et al. 2020, A&A 636, id.A22), provided a clear indication that a pulsar wind nebula is emitting synchrotron emission at the center of SN 1987A (NASA press release available).
-Astronomers searched for this elusive object since the supernova explosion occurred on February 23, 1987.
-The semitransparent panel shows the Chandra observation; 3D spatial distribution of the absorbing cold ejecta (white structure in the center of the remnant) reconstructed from the model and the X-ray emission (3D red/yellow ring structure) synthesized by the model are also shown.
-The center of the explosion and the position of the pulsar as predicted by the model are indicated by the 2 dots close to the center.
+Analysis of X-ray data from supernova 1987A, gathered with NASA's NuSTAR and Chandra observatories, paired with information from a 3D MHD model of this object (Orlando et al. 2020, A&A 636, id.A22), reveals that a pulsar wind nebula is emitting synchrotron radiation at the center of SN 1987A, according to NASA's press release.
+Astronomers have been searching for this elusive object since the supernova explosion occurred on February 23, 1987.
+The semitransparent panel displays the Chandra observation; a 3D spatial distribution of absorbing cold ejecta (white structure in the center of the remnant) reconstructed from the model and X-ray emission (3D red/yellow ring structure) synthesized by the model are also shown.
+The center of the explosion and pulsar position, as predicted by the model, are indicated by two dots near the center.
 Reference: Greco et al. 2021, ApJL 908, L45

 With this file you will be able to print A pulsar beats in the heart of SN 1987A with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on A pulsar beats in the heart of SN 1987A.